 Q: What type of properties do you manage?

-A: We manage both residential, multi-family, townhouse, and condo communities.
+A: We manage single family homes, 2-4 unit residential, multi-family apartment buildings, and condo communities.

-Peak also manages all types of commercial buildings, many of which are medical condominiums.
+Peak also manages all types of commercial buildings, many of which are medical office buildings that range from

 to find out more.

 Q: What type of reports do I get and how often?